-- Presentations must be submitted until 9 October 2018 by email to: Viktoria.Schober@innoenergy.com and Miriam.Casablanca@innoenergy.com - No presentations, with no exception, will be accepted after the deadline. - Please name your presentation with your company name (ventures) Do not use general terms as "Tbb.
-Pitching" or anything similar. - No LAST-MINUTE changes in the presentation itinerary will be allowed.
-Once we have published the order, we expect you to present at the given time slot. - Please do inform us before 25 September in case you will not participate.

-3. Where to pitch: Rooms at Bella Center
+- Presentations must be submitted by 27 September 2023 by email to: tbb@innoenergy.com with subject line PRESENTATION TBB2023 [Company Name] - Without exception, presentations will not be accepted after the deadline.
+Companies that do not send the presentation on time, will not be able to pitch. - Please name your presentation with your company name. - Do not use general terms as "TBB Pitching" or anything similar. - NO LAST-MINUTE changes in the presentation itinerary will be allowed.
+Once we have published the order, we expect you to present at the given time slot. - 3.
+Where to pitch: Level 1, RAI Amsterdam, Netherlands.

-Pitching Sessions will be held as parallel sessions in our Breakout rooms 1,2 and 3 in Hall B.
+Pitching Sessions will be held as parallel sessions in our Breakout rooms 1, 2 and 3.